-New and amended IFRSs and interpretations:
+New or amended IFRS Accounting Standards and interpretations

-As from 1 January 2023, the Group and the Company adopted all changes to IFRSs as adopted by the EU which are relevant to its operations.
+As from 1 January 2024, the Group and the Company adopted all changes to IFRS Accounting Standards as adopted by the European Union which are relevant to its operations.
 This adoption did not have a material effect on the financial statements.

-The following New IFRSs, Amendments to IFRSs and Interpretations have been issued by the International Accounting Standards Board (IASB) but are not yet effective for annual periods beginning on 1 January 2023.
+The following new or amended accounting standards and interpretations have been issued by International Accounting Standards Board ("IASB") but are not yet effective for annual periods beginning on 1 January 2024.
 Those which may be relevant to the Group and the Company are set out below.
-The Group and the Company do not plan to adopt these New IFRSs, Amendments to IFRSs and Interpretations early.
+The Group and the Company do not plan to adopt these new or amended accounting standards and interpretations early.

 i.
-New IFRSs, Amendments to IFRSs and Interpretations adopted by the EU
+New or amended IFRS Accounting Standards and interpretations adopted by the EU